lcyvin/warped-world-rpg/src/game_prep/intro.md

 "session-zero" which will depict what this can look like.
 Remember to be considerate and empathetic whilst having these discussions.
 Everyone has their own sensitivities and limits, and being mindful of that can help to ensure a fun and trouble-free game!

+## Discuss Your Characters or Character Plans

+Session zeros can look different from group to group, and players may be just as likely to come to the table with already prepared characters and backstories as they are to show up without even the vaguest hint of the character they want to create.
+Either of these possibilities can be fine, depending on how the group and GM like to operate.
+If you wish for everyone to show up to the table with fully ready-to-play characters, make sure to communicate that!
+However, it can be very helpful to come up with the more concrete character elements together as the group discusses the general 'shape' of the game and the world, especially as relates to how the various player characters know each other and what brings them all into the same mission.

+## What Brings the Group Together

+This goes hand-in-hand with discussing your characters, but discussing how the party has formed within the context of the narrative will help to facilitate a smooth transition into the game's world and story.
+This might be as simple as all the characters being assigned to the same task force, to a complicated web of interpersonal relationships and motives.
+Discussing this ahead of time will give players a chance not only to flesh out their own characters and their backstories, but also provide room for players to veto anything they might feel uncomfortable with (for example, someone may suggest that two characters dated in the past, while the other player does not feel comfortable with this).